Table of Contents

 validation

-Display effects and Unity usage suggestions
+Display effect and Unity usage suggestions

-Adjust the Game window size
+Adjust Game window size

 validation validation

-Adjust the scene lighting
+Adjust scene lighting

 validation validation

-Display the Scene window and Game window simultaneously
+Simultaneously display Scene window and Game window

 validation